slatedocs/slate/source/includes/_organizations.md

 Updates an existing organization with `organization_id` with the supplied parameters.

-**Note:**

-If you are looking to add an existing organization to a list, please check the [List Entries](#list-entries) section of the API.

-If you are trying to add a person to an organization, the existing values for `person_ids` must also be passed into the endpoint.

 ### Path Parameters

 | Parameter       | Type    | Required | Description                                      |